SaaketK/Stocks-Dashboard/README.md

 ## How it Works

 The application uses Dash callbacks to listen for user input from the dropdown and radio buttons.
-When a change is detected, the underlying Pandas dataframe is filtered, and the Plotly Express library updates the bar and box plots using the inputs
+When a change is detected, the underlying Pandas dataframe is filtered, and the Plotly Express library updates the bar and box plots